davidbiehl/ecwid_api/README.md

     order.items
     # Returns an Array of EcwidApi::OrderItem objects

+The fulfillment status and shipping tracking code can also be updated for an `EcwidApi::Order` object.

+    order.fulfillment_status = :processing
+    order.shipping_tracking_code = "1Z1234567890"
+    order.save

 ### Making Ad-Hoc Requests with the Client

 To make a request, simply call the `#get` method on the client passing in the